rettema/SkinWoundAssessment/source/pages/guidance.md

 Please refer to each Use Case definition page for specific guidance:

-- [Use Case - Originate and Amend](usecase-originate.html): FHIR Record Lifecycle Event (RLE) Originate/Retain and Amend in relation to the initial creation of the Wound Assessment Template (WAT) data as empty templates and then fully populated instances in an EHR actor system
+1. [Use Case - Originate and Retain (null), then Amend (populate with clinical content)](usecase-originate.html): FHIR Record Lifecycle Event (RLE) Originate and Retain, and Amend in relation to the initial creation of the Wound Assessment Template (WAT) data as empty templates and then fully populated instances in an EHR actor system
+  * This represents the first trial definition of incorporating the RLE Originate and Retain event and RLE Amend event into the the WAT data creation.
+This is the simplest way for the local system to demonstrate that the "populate with clinical content" step began from an "all null clinical content" state.
+This also establishes that the null-state template may pre-exist on the local system for any interval (seconds to years) prior to its "Amend" to add an instance of assessment.
+  * For future work, we may identify the complexity of demonstrating that the null-state version could be empty also of patient demographics, thus the null state could be used as the initial state for all subsequent patient-specific captures as Amend events to the all-null original.

-- [Use Case - Receive and Retain](usecase-receive.html): FHIR Record Lifecycle Event (RLE) Receive and Retain in relation to the sending of Wound Assessment Template (WAT) data from an EHR actor system to a Wound Assessement Registry (WAR) actor system
+2. [Use Case - Receive and Retain](usecase-receive.html): FHIR Record Lifecycle Event (RLE) Receive and Retain in relation to the sending of Wound Assessment Template (WAT) data from an EHR actor system to a Wound Assessement Registry (WAR) actor system

-- [Use Case - Search](usecase-search.html): Query and retrieval of the Wound Assessment Template (WAT) data from either an EHR actor system or Wound Assessement Registry (WAR) actor system
+3. [Use Case - Search](usecase-search.html): Query and retrieval of the Wound Assessment Template (WAT) data from either an EHR actor system or Wound Assessement Registry (WAR) actor system

 ## Record LifeCycle Events

 Processing of the FHIR Record Lifecycle Events is defined as the capture of Conformance Criteria from each the following EHR FM R2 Record Infrastructure (RI) sections.
 The initial minimum required candidate Conformance Criteria are highlighted.
 Additional criteria may be processed by a system but will not be required at this time.

+Please note that testing at the [HL7 FHIR Connectathon 22 - Skin Wound Assessment Test Track](https://confluence.hl7.org/display/FHIR/2019-09+Skin+Wound+Assessment) event will cover Use Cases #1 _Originate and Amend_ and #3 _Search_.
+Use Case #2 _Receive and Retain_ is optional and an aspirational goal.

 **a.
 Originate/Retain Originate and Retain Record Entry (Function RI.1.1.1)**
 * i. (cc1)The system SHALL provide the ability to capture (originate) a Record Entry instance corresponding to an Action instance and context
 * ii. (cc2) The system SHALL capture a unique instance identifier for each Record Entry.
 * iii. (cc3) The system SHALL capture the signature event (e.g., digital signature) of the origination entry Author, binding signature to Record Entry content.
-* <div id="publish-box">iv. (cc4)The system SHALL provide the ability to capture both structured and unstructured content in Record Entries.</div>
+* iv. (cc4)The system SHALL provide the ability to capture both structured and unstructured content in Record Entries.
 * v. (cc5) The The system SHALL provide the ability to capture Record Entries from information recorded during system downtime.
 * vi. (cc6) The system SHOULD provide the ability to integrate Record Entries from Information recorded during system downtime.
 * vii. (cc7) The system SHALL provide the ability to capture the date/time an Action was taken or data was collected if different than date/time of the Record Entry.
 * viii. (cc8) The system SHOULD capture metadata that identifies the source of non-originated Record Entry (e.g., templated, copied, duplicated, or boilerplate information).
 * ix.  (cc9) The system MAY provide the ability to tag unstructured Record Entry content to organize it according to need, for example, in a time-related fashion or by application-specific groups (such as photographs, handwritten notes, or auditory sounds), or by order of relative importance.
-* x. (cc10) The system MAY SHALL capture and maintain a Record Entry encoded as a standards-based data object (e.g., HL7 Continuity of Care, other HL7 CDA R2 Document, ISO 13606 artifact).
+* <div id="publish-box">x. (cc10) The system SHALL capture and maintain a Record Entry encoded as a standards-based data object (e.g., HL7 Continuity of Care, other HL7 CDA R2 Document, ISO 13606 artifact).</div>
 * xi. (cc11) The system MAY capture and maintain a standards-based data object to mirror (be duplicate and synchronous with) internal Record Entry representation.

 **b.
 Evidence of Record Entry Originate/Retain Event (Function RI.1.1.1.1)**